-Staffing considerations for the new facility jail configuration have been based on the operational expectations and positional requirements for three shift relief position groups identified.
-Inmate to Staffing ratios will often range between 4:1 to 7:1.
-For the 140-bed concept design indicated the design to ratio represented is 5.83:1.
-The significance of being able to achieve this result means no additional staff will be needed to operate the new jail.
-While this experience is does not normally occur, because increased jail capacity typically requires an increase in jail staff, in this case there is an adequate number of current staff to operate the jail due to the highly inefficient existing jail configuration.
+Staffing considerations for the new facility jail configuration are based on the operational expectations and positional requirements for three shift relief position groups identified.
+Inmate to staffing ratios will often range between 4:1 to 7:1.
+For the 140-bed concept design indicated, the design to ratio represented is 5.83:1.
+The significance of this result is no additional staff will be needed to operate the new jail.
+While this experience is uncommon due to increased jail capacity typically requiring an increase in jail staff, in this case, there is an adequate number of current staff to operate the jail due to the existing jail's highly inefficient configuration.